smtxdev/docker-compose-php-stack/README.md

 composer require smtxdev/docker-compose-php-stack:dev-master
 ```

+Remove from all *.sample files in the config-folder the suffix `.sample`.

 Add these lines to define the install-location of this package (highly recommend otherwise this package will be installed into `vendor` and you don't want your docker stack in the `vendor` folder):

 ```